-Otis is a elevator and escalator manufacturing, installation and service company.
-Otis designs, manufactures, sells and installs a wide range of passenger and freight elevators for low-, medium- and high-speed applications, as well as a line of escalators and moving walkways.
+Otis operates as an elevator and escalator manufacturing, installation and service company.
+Otis designs, manufactures, sells and installs passenger and freight elevators for low-, medium- and high-speed applications, as well as a line of escalators and moving walkways.
 In addition to new equipment, Otis provides modernization products to upgrade elevators and escalators, as well as maintenance and repair services for both its products and those of other manufacturers.
 Otis serves customers in the commercial and residential property industries around the world.
-Otis sells directly to the end customer and through sales representatives and distributors.

 Pratt & Whitney

-The Company competes with GE Aviation, Rolls-Royce, Honeywell and Turbomeca.
+The Company competes with GE Aviation, Honeywell, Turbomeca and CFM International.